MICROSOFT FABRIC IMPLEMENTATION

 You're running ADF, Synapse, and Power BI separately and want to consolidate onto one unified platform.

-• Migrate ADF pipelines to Data Factory
+• Audit and migrate ADF pipelines to Fabric Data Factory

 • Typical timeline: 12–20 weeks

-PATH C - GREENFIELD
+PATH C -

 Starting Fresh with Fabric